thu-nics/MoA/README.md

 ![intuition](assets/workflow.png)

 Mixture of Attention (MoA) overcomes the drawbacks of uniform sparse attention by searching heterogeneous elastic rules for each attention head using an automatic pipeline.

-The pipeline automatically compresses the LLM, beginning with the creation of a calibration dataset that includes long dependency and model alignment.
-This dataset is used for gradient-based profiling to assess the impact of each attention position on prediction loss.
-Following profiling, MoA optimizes sparse attention configurations for each model layer and attention head, aiming to minimize accuracy loss within specified density budgets.
+MoA achieves a $1.2-1.4\times$ GPU memory reduction and boosts the maximum decode throughput by $5.5-6.7 \times$ for 7B and 13B dense models on a single GPU, with minimal impact on performance.

 ## Environment Setup